-The Themes Assessment and, to the extent relevant, the UN SDG Target Assessment (see Section C. above) is conducted by the Investment Manager in dialogue with the management of the Portfolio Company.
+The Themes Assessment (see Section C. above) is conducted by the Investment Manager in dialogue with the management of the Portfolio Company.
 Such assessment is performed through an expert judgement by the Investment Manager based on the available data (such as commercial due diligence reports, market studies, ESG reports).
 The Investment Manager's Investment Committee approves the assessment made.